Skip to content

 Most CIOs evaluate AI relationships through a quality lens (is the product good? is the consultant smart?).
 Operator-grade evaluation runs on incentive alignment + replacement cost — quality follows.

 For mature operational patterns where in-house can execute: buy the vendor.
-For one-time strategic questions: hire the consultant.
-For ongoing production-grade AI ops where in-house lacks depth: Operations Partner.
+For one-time strategic questions on cross-functional transformation: hire the Big-4 consultant.
+For ongoing production-grade AI ops where in-house lacks the depth and the math doesn't carry a $5M services SOW: Operations Partner.

 Pick the structure that matches the work — not the marketing.